We invested 10% to pay back tech debt; Here's what happened

 This started a longer discussion, but the consensus was 1 day a week which translates to 20% of the team’s bandwidth.

-So, you are telling me that we must spend 20% of our time just to keep the lights on?
+So, you are telling me that we must spend 20% of our time just keeping the lights on?

 This followed a bit of an awkward silence as if the question were: “Would you go down 20% in your salary?”